 It can also be a terrible place to buy LEGO.
 It all depends on the seller.

-Some sellers are awesome and others are, well, terrible.
+Some sellers are awesome and offer good pricing, others offer very little for the money.
 Here are some solid tips to help you get a good eBay deal.

 There is a very big selection to choose from.

 Here is what you need to be aware of: